 The Department of Mental Health's service mission does not necessitate direct contact with community health clinics or physicians' offices.
 Healthcare services are rendered by physician employees or physicians under contract for comprehensive care needs.
 Community based residential programs should be evaluated for medical response needs in disaster like conditions.
+However, the Department of Mental Health values its working relationships with community health partners across the state, and will continue to strengthen these, and to build new ones.

-Federal Health/Military Facilities
+Federal Health/Military Programs

-The Department of Mental Health's service mission does not necessitate contact with federal health facilities.
-However, with EMSH, SMRC, and STF within close proximity of federal military facilities, this option may need further consideration if necessary inclusion of federal health/military facilities will be detailed in the affected facility's local disaster plan.
+The Department of Mental Health's service mission does not necessitate contact with federal health programs.
+However, with EMSH, SMRC, and STF within close proximity of federal military programs, this option may need further consideration if necessary inclusion of federal health/military programs will be detailed in the affected program's local disaster plan.
 Additionally, further consideration will be given to the coordination of disaster response efforts with the federally funded health clinics throughout the State.